Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Asus Instant Guard: Standard, no privacy risk, also easy to use

-To use Instant Guard, you need to have an Asus router—since mid-2021, most, if not all Asus routers support Instant Guard, either right out of the box or via firmware updates.
+To use Instant Guard, you need to have an Asus router.
+Since mid-2021, most, if not all, Asus routers have supported Instant Guard, either right out of the box or via firmware updates.

 VPN Servers Asus GT-AXE11000

 If you own an Asus router, you might have noticed that it comes with a VPN section where you can set up one or more VPN servers.
-Note that Instant Guard, a VPN server itself, is separate from the router’s standard VPN server function.
+Note that Instant Guard, a VPN server in its own right, is separate from the router’s standard VPN protocols.

-In other words, you can use a router’s standard VPN server, which supports all types of devices as long as you know how to configure the client, and Instant Guard at the same time.
-The point of Instant Guard is that it works solely for mobile devices and doesn’t require any configuration on the router’s end.
+In other words, you can use a router’s standard VPN server, which supports all types of devices, as long as you know how to configure the client and Instant Guard at the same time.
+The key advantage of Instant Guard is that it works exclusively for mobile devices and doesn’t require any configuration on the router’s end.

 That said, if you can make your phone or tablet work with the router’s standard VPN, Instant Guard is redundant—it’s not necessary.